lavallc/ionode/README.md

 ionode - ion lamp api
 ===========================

-Control your Ion lamp from node!
+Control your ION lamp from node!